joedefen/crostini-kde-setup/README.md

 For Linux newbies, these scripts help get you started with a minimal of command line interaction;
-for Linux experienced (and especially KDE lovers), these scripts make painless and certain the install of the KDE core apps (and more).
+for Linux experienced (and especially KDE lovers), this scripts makes painless and certain the install of the KDE core apps (and more).

 ![KDEApps](images/Screenshot-KDEApps-2021-12-07.png)

-Additionally, the setup script installs these core KDE apps that can be launched from you Chromebook launcher:
+The setup script installs these core KDE apps that can be launched from you Chromebook launcher:
 * **Dolphin** - a file manager including SFTP enabling you to manage the local and remote file systems.
+  * Search for "Dolphin" in **Discover** to add plugins that extend its functionality.
+  * **Dolphin** can be further extended by installing **K4DirStat**, **KDiff3**, etc., and their service menus from **Discover**.
-* **Konsole** - a terminal application with profiles to use locally and for SSH session to remote systems.
+* **Konsole** - a terminal application with profiles to use locally and for SSH session to remote systems
-* **Okular** - a document viewier that handles PDFs, E-books, and many more document formats.
+* **Okular** - a document viewer that supports PDFs and many other document formats.
+	* Search for "Okular" in **Discover** to find/install its additional backends for markdown, Epub, and others.
 * **Kate** - an text editor with programming support for many languages.

+Additionally, it installs:
 * **Geany** - an alternative, non-KDE lightweight text editor.
     * Unlike **Kate**, **Geany** can be run with sudo (e.g., to edit system files with a GUI editor)
     * To run a sudo'ed GUI app, like, **Geany**, from Terminal, first run `xhost +` on a separate line.